Computing Equilibria in Binary Networked Public Goods Games: Heterogeneous BNPG

 \subsection{Games on Complete Graphs}

-In this section we use $\BNPG{\G}$ to represent an instance of BNPG, omitting the parameter $\mathcal{U}$.
-We show that when \G is a complete graph it takes polynomial time to find a PSNE or conclude no one exists.
-For an integer $0 < k < n$, we define the following sets:
+We assume that the underlying graph \G is complete.
+For ease of exposition, we omit the parameterization of $\mathcal{U}$ and an instance of BNPG is denoted by $\BNPG{\G}$.
+We show that it takes polynomial time to find a PSNE or conclude no one exists.

-Intuitively, when there is no \Cost{i} such that $\Dg{i}{k-1} < \Cost{i} < \Dg{i}{k}$ the set $\I{+}(k)$ (resp. $\I{-}(k)$) is the set of players who always invest (resp. never invest).
-We term the two action profiles $\ActionVec = \bm{0}$ (i.e., no one invest) and $\ActionVec = \bm{1}$ (i.e., all players invest) as \emph{trivial} PSNE; other action profiles where at least one player invests (but not all) are called \emph{non-trivial} PSNE.
-We formally define the two types of PSNE as follows: \begin{defn} Given a BNPG instance, let $\ActionVec \in \SET{0, 1}^n$ be a PSNE.
-If $\ActionVec \in \SET{\bm{0}, \bm{1}}$, it is called a trivial PSNE; otherwise, it is called a non-trivial PSNE. \end{defn}

-We first characterize the non-trivial PSNEs of a heterogeneous BNPG.
-Intuitively, a non-trivial PSNE must have $k$ investing players, with $0 < k < n$.
-We connect the number $k$ to the players' utility functions; in particular, to the cost \Cost{i}, and the finite differences $\Dg{i}{k}$ and $\Dg{i}{k-1}$.
-Consequently, we can check if the game has a non-trivial PSNE with $k$ investing players by iteratively checking each player's utility function.